michaelpatrickpurcell/balloon-spectacular/README.md

   ![Moving a truck when the the trucks are in two groups.](wind_diagram_2.jpg)

-  - If all of the truck cards are in adjacent rows, but the safety vehicle is not centered on the launch zone (e.g. after each of the truck cards in the launch zone has been moved one time), then you should slide the safety vehicle one position to the right so that it is centered on the launch zone.
+  - If all of the truck cards are in adjacent rows, but the safety vehicle is not below the last truck (e.g. after each of the truck cards in the launch zone has been moved one time), then you should slide the safety vehicle one position to the right so that it is below the last truck.

   ![Moving a truck when the trucks are in a single group and the safety vehicle is not centered on the launch zone.](wind_diagram_3.jpg)

 __Note:__ Any balloon cards that are in the launch zone (i.e. balloons that are in the unpacked or inflated states) should accompany the truck card on which they have been placed when that truck card is moved.

 ## Scoring
-After the game ends, you should compute your score.

-### Cooperative Game
-In a cooperative game, your score is the width of the formation (i.e. the number of adjacent columns required to contain all of the balloons that are flying), plus a three-point penalty for each balloon that you failed to launch during the game.
-Your objective is to minimize your score.

-### Competitive Game
-In a competitive game, each balloon scores a number of points that is determined by its position within the formation.
+Each balloon scores a number of points that is determined by its position within the formation.
 In general, balloons that are flying at higher altitudes score more points than those that are flying at lower alititudes.
 If balloons are flying at the same altitude, then the balloons that are closer to the front (right-hand side) of the formation score more points than the balloons that are closer to the back (left-hand side) of the formation.

 Use the scoring tokens to indicate the number of points scored by each balloon.
 Place the scoring token numbered "1" on the leftmost balloon in the bottom row of the formation.
 Scanning from left to right, place scoring tokens on the remaining balloons in the bottom row of the formation, always placing the token with lowest remaining number.
 Then proceed to the next highest row of the formation.
 Continue in this fashion, scanning from left to right and bottom to top, until each balloon that is flying has been assigned a scoring token.